 The site is to the west of the University offer to the NE/E of the city.
-All a within an easy walk of the site which also has a number of existing student blocks to the west of the site.
+All a within an easy walk of the site which also has a number of existing student/residential blocks around the site.

 Local Highway Provision